KevFan/gym2-node-summer-project/README.md

     * CRUD on predefined workout routines
     * CRUD on individual exercise sessions
   * Member
-    * View Fitness Progamme and individual exercise sessions
+    * View Fitness Programme and individual exercise sessions
 * Miscellaneous
-  * Form validation - Member's can't signup/book assessment etc without filling all information required
+  * Form validation - Members can't signup/book assessment etc. without filling all information required
   * Email validation for signup/update email
     * Checks whether the email (toLowerCase) is already used by another member/trainer
     * Shows success/unsuccessful messages in login, signup and update settings
   * Profile picture uploading
     * Allows member/trainer to upload, delete, update profile picture from a cloudinary account
+    * Options are disabled if cloudinary file if not found
   * Trainer
     * Delete member - deletes all member related information from json databases and cloudinary store
     * Search member to view member dashboard